-Do people really care where the information is from, or do they just hear this award, that award, this ranking among it’s competitors?
+Do people really care where the information is from, or do they just hear this award, that award, this ranking among its competitors?

-Companies know that consumers want to be associated with what’s hot an considered to be premier, so what better way to entice them than to throw out all of these accolades, no matter how meaningless or far-fetched they may be.
+What better way to entice them than to throw out all of these accolades, no matter how meaningless or far-fetched they may be.

 Marketing Agencies Love Pulling At Heart Strings

 A lot of these types of campaigns revolve around charitable contributions.

 All of those commercials about the kids going hungry in far-away lands.

 What about the tv spots about the abused animals or the celebrities (2 for 1 special in those) with their adopted pets?